alex-bellon/wikipedia/README.md

 - [Numerology](https://en.wikipedia.org/wiki/Numerology) - any belief in the divine or mystical relationship between a number and one or more coinciding events.
 - [Open access](https://en.wikipedia.org/wiki/Open_access)
 - [Paul is dead](https://en.wikipedia.org/wiki/Paul_is_dead) - an urban legend and conspiracy theory alleging that Paul McCartney, of the English rock band the Beatles, died in November 1966 and was secretly replaced by a look-alike.
+- [Pester power](https://en.wikipedia.org/wiki/Pester_power) - the "tendency of children, who are bombarded with marketers' messages, to unrelentingly request advertised items".
 - [Politician's syllogism](https://en.wikipedia.org/wiki/Politician%27s_syllogism) - The politician's syllogism, also known as the politician's logic or the politician's fallacy, is a logical fallacy of the form: We must do something.
 This is something.
 Therefore, we must do this.
 - [Postdiction](https://en.wikipedia.org/wiki/Postdiction) -  In skepticism, it is considered an effect of hindsight bias that explains claimed predictions of significant events such as plane crashes and natural disasters.
 - [Russian political jokes](https://en.wikipedia.org/wiki/Russian_political_jokes) -  a part of Russian humour and can be grouped into the major time periods: Imperial Russia, Soviet Union and finally post-Soviet Russia.